 Apples are one of the most commonly eaten fruits in the world.
-Most varieties are quite sweet but some like the cooking apple Granny Smith can be very sour.
+Most varieties are quite sweet, but others like Granny Smith can be very sour.

 Apples pack various vitamins and minerals and are a good source of the soluble fiber pectin.
-Apple pectin may have many health benefits, such as reducing the risk of heart disease and improving gut function (28, 29).
+Apple pectin may have many health benefits, such as a reduced risk of heart disease and improved gut function (

 Soluble fiber content: 1 gram per medium-sized apple (6).

-Guavas are a tropical fruit native to Mexico as well as Central and South America.
-Their skin is typically green, while the pulp can range from off-white to deep-pink in color.
+Guavas are a tropical fruit native to Mexico and Central and South America.
+Their skin is typically green, while the pulp can range from off-white to deep-pink.

-It has been shown to reduce blood sugar as well as total cholesterol, triglycerides and LDL cholesterol levels in healthy people.
-In part, this may be due to the soluble fiber pectin, which can delay the sugar absorption in your body (31).
+This fruit has been shown to reduce blood sugar, as well as total cholesterol, triglycerides, and LDL (bad) cholesterol levels in healthy people.
+In part, this may be due to the soluble fiber pectin, which can delay the absorption of sugar (

-Soluble fiber content: 1.1 grams per one raw guava (6).
+Soluble fiber content: 1.1 grams per raw guava fruit (6).

-They pack a nutritious punch and can be a great way to improve the nutrient content of your smoothies, breads, cereals or bliss balls.
+They pack a nutritious punch and can be a great way to improve the nutrient content of your smoothies, breads, or cereals.

-Sprinkling one tablespoon of flaxseeds over your porridge can add an extra 3.5 grams of fiber and 2 grams of protein to your breakfast.
-They’re also one of the best plant-based sources of omega-3 fats (32).
+Sprinkling 1 tablespoon of ground flax seeds over your porridge can add an extra 3.5 grams of fiber and 2 grams of protein to your breakfast.
+They’re also one of the best plant-based sources of omega-3 fats (

-If possible, soak your flaxseeds overnight, as this allows the soluble fiber to combine with water to form a gel, which may aid digestion.
+If possible, soak ground flax seeds overnight, as this allows their soluble fiber to combine with water to form a gel, which may aid digestion.

-Sunflower seeds are a great nutritious snack and are often purchased already deshelled to reveal the tasty sunflower heart.
+Sunflower seeds are a great nutritious snack and often purchased already shelled to reveal the tasty sunflower heart.

-They contain about 3 grams of dietary fiber per one-fourth cup, of which 1 gram is soluble.
-What’s more, they’re rich in monounsaturated and polyunsaturated fats, protein, magnesium, selenium and iron (6, 33).
+They contain about 3 grams of dietary fiber per one-fourth cup, 1 gram of which is soluble.
+What’s more, they’re rich in monounsaturated and polyunsaturated fats, protein, magnesium, selenium, and iron (6, 34).